raystsui/ArduinoPerfMeterGui/README.md

 # ArduinoPerfMeterGui
-This is a C# project with q simple GUI for driving an Arduino-based device with few analog meters.
+This is a C# project with simple GUI for driving an Arduino-based device with few analog meters.

 The gathers CPU%, FREE_RAM_MB and DISK_BUSY% performance statistics, format and send the numerical values to Arduino through the virtual COM port.